Skip to content

 Every professional services firm is feeling cost compression from AI.
 What they do about it splits cleanly.

 Response one: pass the savings to the client.
 AI makes the work faster, the invoice gets smaller, and the firm hopes to make it up on volume.
-This is the default, and it is a race you lose.
+This is the default, and it’s a race you lose.
 Once every competitor has the same AI tools (and they will), the only differentiator is price.
 The firm with the lowest overhead wins.
-Nobody's margins survive.
+Nobody’s margins survive.

 Response two: repackage the savings as new capability and charge for outcomes.
 The time AI frees up goes toward higher-value work: analysis, judgment, proactive advisory.
 The firm prices the result, not the time.
 The client pays for what they get, not how long it took.